AlexShkarin/pyLabLib/docs/devices/Thorlabs_kinesis.rst

 Thorlabs APT/Kinesis devices
 ==============================

 Thorlabs has a variety of APT/Kinesis devices for various motion-related functionality (mostly motor controllers and piezo drivers), which share the same API.
 The library uses an older and more low-level APT protocol to communicate with these devices.
-So far it has been only implemented for motor controllers and some :ref:`specialized devices <misc_thorlabs_optomechanics>` and tested with KDC101 and K10CR1 controllers.
+So far it has been only implemented for motor controllers and some :ref:`specialized devices <misc_thorlabs>` and tested with KDC101 and K10CR1 controllers.

 The main device classes are :class:`pylablib.devices.Thorlabs.BasicKinesisDevice<.kinesis.BasicKinesisDevice>` for a generic Kinesis/APT devices and :class:`pylablib.devices.Thorlabs.KinesisMotor<.kinesis.KinesisMotor>` aimed at motor controllers such as K10CR1 or KDC101.